Shopify/quilt/packages/react-shortcuts/README.md

   */
   ignoreInput?: boolean;
   /*
-    a boolean that lets you opt out of swalloing the key event and let it propagate */ allowDefault?: boolean;
+    a boolean that lets you opt out of swallowing the key event and let it propagate */ allowDefault?: boolean;
 }